backdrop-contrib/faq_recipe/README.md

 This recipe creates

- - A content type
+ - A FAQ content type
- - A view
+ - A view using Bootstrap Accordion module to display FAQs.
+   Bootstrap Accordion module must be enabled and configured to "Include Bootstrap CSS & JS when used by Views"
- - A menu item
+ - A menu item in main menu

+ While some users may be happy with the configuration of this FAQ feature exactly as defined in the recipe.
+We expect that most users will use this recipe as a starting point and customize it to meet their unique needs.

 Requirements
 ------------

-None
+This recipes is currently configured to use the Bootstrap Accordion module to display the FAQ.
+You will need to enable and configure the Bootstrap Accordion module.

 Installation
 ------------